zizisoft/gitlock/README.md

 gitlock proof --all [<directory>]
 ```

-Generate a proof (usually a proof of copyright) of the current lock or all locks, and output the proof to a directory.
+Generate a proof (usually a proof of copyright) of the current lock or all locks from HEAD to the first commit, and output the proof to a directory.
 If `<directory>` is omitted, it will output to the working directory.

 Although people can use the `verify` subcommand to verify your repo, not all people trust GitLock.
 That's a problem.
 But luckily, people must trust the famous OpenSSL.
 So it's important that it can generate some proof that can be verified by OpenSSL.